Euro Surges on French Election, While Dollar Slides

-The euro remained up more than 1% on Monday after the first round of the French election eased concerns about the future of the currency, while the dollar fell to a new five-month low.
+The euro notched its biggest daily gain in nearly a year Monday after the first round of the French election eased concerns about the future of the currency, while the U.S. dollar fell to its lowest level since early November.

 Continue Reading Below

-The euro rose 1.4% against the dollar to $1.0872 in New York trading, easing slightly from highs hit overnight.
-The euro rose 2.3% against the Japanese yen.
+The euro rose 1.3% against the dollar to $1.0868 at the close of New York trading, its biggest daily percentage gain since last June.
+The euro also rose about 2% against the Japanese yen.

+Investors poured into European assets broadly after centrist candidate Emmanuel Macron won the most votes in the first round of France's presidential election.
+Investors also embraced riskier assets such as emerging market currencies with election risks diminished.
+The dollar fell 0.4% against the Mexican peso and 1.9% against the Turkish lira.
+The Japanese yen, which benefits in times of market uncertainty, fell against most peers.

 "The markets can price out the risk of a far-right victory," said Mr. Hafeez in a research note.
 "All of this means markets can finally focus on the positive macro picture of the euro-area: higher growth than the U.S., a large current account surplus and core inflation turning higher."